pucherot/Pi.Alert/README.md

   - Store the information in the DB
   - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify)
   - DB cleanup tasks via cron
+  - a pialert-cli that helps to configure login and password

   | ![Report 1][report1] | ![Report 2][report2] |
   | -------------------- | -------------------- |